jsb58p/CS-303-Assignment-1/README.md

 - Ensure that the input file is also in the repository.

+# 2. Set up/Main function
-- Main function must contain the following preprocessor directive for access to program:
+- Main file must contain the following preprocessor directive for access to program:

     	#include "Array_Modify.h"

-- Include the following preprocessor directive for input/output to console:
+- Include the following preprocessor directive in main file for input/output to console:

     	#include <iostream>

-# 2. Set up Main function

 - Declare an object of type Array_Modify: